datanews/harlem-heat/README.md

 - [Lithium Ion Battery](https://www.adafruit.com/products/2011)
 - [SD Cards](https://www.adafruit.com/products/102)
 - [USB Micro cable](https://www.adafruit.com/products/2185)
+- Plastic or electrical tape

 _Optional Part_

 - [Breadboard](https://www.adafruit.com/products/64)

 Need one of each of these.
-All of the parts (except the breadboard) are listed in this [Adafruit wishlist](http://www.adafruit.com/wishlists/406691) I made for easy buying.
+All of the parts (except the breadboard and tape) are listed in this [Adafruit wishlist](http://www.adafruit.com/wishlists/406691) I made for easy buying.

 ### Tools